Cosmos World Foundation Model Platform for Physical AI

 We collect three kinds of ground truth annotated data.
 First, we sample a large set of videos from our dataset, extract frames, and determine its class using a VLM.
 Next, we generate synthetic videos with our WFMs using a set of prompts to ensure coverage of corner cases and least-represented content categories.
 Finally, human annotators provide the ``gold standard'' labels for a portion of our dataset, adding a vital layer of validation and helping us continuously refine the accuracy of our classifier.
-We extract the SigLIP~\citep{siglip} embedding for each video frame and train a simple MLP classifier on the embeddings.

-During inference, we generate a SigLIP embedding for every frame and then apply the classifier.
-The entire video is flagged as unsafe if any frame is classified as unsafe.
+We extract the SigLIP~\citep{siglip} embedding for each video frame and train a simple MLP classifier on the embeddings. ing inference, we generate a SigLIP embedding for every frame and then apply the classifier.
+The entire video is flagged as unsafe if any frame is classified as unsafe